mtriple/MT-qp/README.md

 this variable store all the value of each row in the same index of the orginal select. e.g :
 "select id , username from "
-the variable can be used like this :
+then values can be returned like this :
 $arrayall = $_GET['varall'];
 $id = $array[0];
 $username = $array[1];